awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.md

 1. Reset the `aurora_binlog_use_large_read_buffer` to `OFF` or 0\.

     Make sure that the DB cluster parameter group associated with the Aurora MySQL cluster has `aurora_binlog_use_large_read_buffer` set to 0\.
-For more information about setting configuration parameters using parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For more information about setting configuration parameters using parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. On the binlog source instance, run the following query\.